 Graduate Student Assistantship

 Graduate student assistantships are a form of student employment, earning a compensation package including both salary and tuition allowance TAL (Tuition Allowance)) for the performance of research or teaching services to the University as part of the student’s academic and professional training and development.

-The University establishes minimum salary levels, and departments may establish their own guidelines as long as funding rates meet or exceed those established by the University.
+The University establishes minimum salary rates for RA/TA appointments, and departments may establish their own guidelines as long as funding rates meet or exceed those established by the University.

 NIH Special Requirements

 The Graduate Student Compensation Limit for Fiscal Year 2015 NRSA awards research grants is tied to the "0" level of experience stipend level for postdocs.
-Therefore, the limit is $39,264 (salary plus benefits and tuition) when budgeting graduate students on research grants.
+Therefore, the limit is $42,000 salary plus benefits and tuition) when budgeting graduate students on research grants.

 The University Provost establishes minimum funding levels based on the years of cumulative research experience a postdoctoral scholar has when appointed.
 Departments may establish their own guidelines as long as funding rates meet or exceed those established by the University.
 If you have questions about funding rates or guidelines, please contact the Office of Postdoctoral Affairs